shaneholloman/uvi/memory-bank/activeContext.md

 3. Fix remaining linting issues in the info/ directory using Ruff
 4. Add python_version selection option
 5. Consider implementing other CLI enhancements from docs/briefs/cli-enhancements.md
+6. Consider implementing Makefile enhancements documented in docs/briefs/makefile-enhancements.md
-6. Consider implementing other items from the TODO list in future work
+7. Consider implementing other items from the TODO list in future work
-7. Version bump and PyPI publish with all improvements
+8. Version bump and PyPI publish with all improvements

 ## Planned Implementation: Tox to Nox Migration